simplyYan/DYSORDER/README.md

 ## License
 This repository/project and all the tools it offers are licensed under the GPL-3.0 (GNU GENERAL PUBLIC LICENSE).
 It is highly recommended to read before using/installing anything offered by this repository.

-> Another project developed and maintained by the legendary [@simplyYan](https://github.com/simplyYan)

 ## ⚠️ ATTENTION: The author of this project is not responsible for misuse (illegal or harmful actions)

 > Another project developed and maintained by the legendary [@simplyYan](https://github.com/simplyYan)